 Dog breeding is a business and quite a lucrative one at that as long as you master the basics of breeding dogs.
 Yet, it’s definitely not an easy one to manage.
 Many breeders get into this trade not fully prepared, without having an organized plan.
 Despite their best efforts, the business takes an early departure.

-This is why breeders need to have a clearly outlined plan, also called a dog breeding program.
-This program is designed to keep you on track with your goals and gives you the control by eliminating unwanted factors and preserving the desired ones.
+This is why breeders need to have a clearly outlined breeding plan, also called a dog breeding program.
+This program is designed to keep you on track with your goals and gives you control by eliminating unwanted factors and preserving the desired ones.
 A successful dog breeding program is composed of two major elements:

 - determine what you want and hope to accomplish, and